Updated: Jun 1

 The usual advice: read a lot and write a lot.
 Be obsessive about it.
 Read the good stuff, find out why it’s good.
 Read beyond what you like, you’ll find there’s a lot you can learn.
 Find ways to keep writing, forgive yourself for not being good enough, type at your keyboard incessantly.
 I will add this also: write from your soul.
 What is it you desire, deep down inside you, to see in the world?
 Write from that.

 Big ups to Enock for joining us.
-Look out for Nasomi's Quest, coming from MVmedia in June 1, 2020.
+Look out for Nasomi's Quest, available now from MVmedia and anywhere books are sold.
 Sword and Soul Forever!